vishwesh3/vishwesh3.github.io/_posts/2020-04-30-loser-is-not-the-one-who-loses-but-the-one-who-gives-up.markdown

 I am from an engineering background, so mostly this blog will revolve around engineering entrance exams, engineering colleges, and the life of an engineer 😅.

 In India, the Indian Institute of Technology ([IITs](https://en.wikipedia.org/wiki/Indian_Institutes_of_Technology)) are considered as one of the best engineering colleges.
-At the time of writing this, there are 23 IITs which takes around 11,279 students every year.
+At the time of writing this, there are 23 IITs which take around 11,279 students every year.

 **But do you know how many students give entrance exam to get into IIT?**